Webhook integration

 requestMessage | The user's message (present for chat agents, absent for button agents) |

-conversationId | Present for follow-up messages in multi-turn conversations |
+conversationId | Absent on the first request.
+Present on follow-up messages in multi-turn conversations, carrying the value your webhook returned earlier |

 requestMetadata.payload | The full page context.
 Structure varies by agent type.
 See Agent payloads for the complete field reference |